-As at 31 December 2022, based on management data, the exposure to securities issued by Italy amounted to approximately $\in$ 27 billion (3% of the total assets of the Intesa Sanpaolo Group), excluding the insurance business, to which should be added approximately $\in$ 8 billion represented by loans.
-On the same date, the investments in sovereign debt securities issued by EU countries, Italy included, corresponded to $\in$ 56 billion (6% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately $\in$ 10 billion represented by loans.
-On the whole, the securities issued by governments, central banks and other public entities represented 11% of the total financial assets (calculated excluding the insurance business and including financial assets represented by due from banks and loans to customers.
+As at 31 December 2022, based on management data, the exposure to securities issued by Italy amounted to approximately $\notin$ 27 billion (3% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately $\notin$ 8 billion represented by loans.
+On the same date, the investments in sovereign debt securities issued by EU countries, Italy included, corresponded to $\notin$ 56 billion (6% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately $\notin$ 10 billion represented by loans.
+On the whole, the securities issued by governments, central banks and other public entities represented 11% of the total financial assets (calculated excluding the insurance business and including financial assets represented by due from banks and loans to customers).

-As at 31 December 2021, based on management data, the exposure to securities issued by Italy amounted to approximately $\in$ 88 billion (8.3% of the total assets of the Intesa Sanpaolo Group) including the insurance business and to approximately $\in$ 31 billion (2.9% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately $\in$ 9 billion represented by loans.
-On the same date, the investments in sovereign debt securities issued by EU Countries, Italy included, corresponded to $\in$ 126 billion (11.7% of the total assets of the Group) including the insurance business and to approximately $\in$ 57 billion (5.3% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately $\in$ 11 billion represented by loans.
+As at 31 December 2021, based on management data, the exposure to securities issued by Italy amounted to approximately €88 billion (8% of the total assets of the Intesa Sanpaolo Group) including the insurance business and to approximately €31 billion (3% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately €9 billion represented by loans.
+On the same date, the investments in sovereign debt securities issued by EU countries, Italy included, corresponded to €126 billion (12% of the total assets of the Intesa Sanpaolo Group) including the insurance business and to €57 billion (5% of the total assets of the Intesa Sanpaolo Group) excluding the insurance business, to which should be added approximately €11 billion represented by loans.
 On the whole, the securities issued by governments, central banks and other public entities represented 45% of the total financial assets (10% if calculated excluding the insurance business and including financial assets represented by due from banks and loans to customers).